Rubber stamp: Business rubber stamps

-With modern laser-engraving technology, personalized rubber stamps can be made in minutes.
+Self-inking stamp: the stamp normally rests against an internal ink pad, but pressing the assembly against a surface flips it over for printing.

 Rubber stamps for business commonly show an address, corporate logo and business registration number.
 Some stamps also have movable parts that allow the user to adjust the date or the wording of the stamp.
 They are used to date incoming mail, as well as to denote special handling for documents.
 In some countries it is common practice for formal documents such as contracts to be rubber-stamped over the signature as additional evidence of authenticity.
 The objective is to authenticate the contracts, prevent forging, and increases efficiency as company executives do not have to separately sign individual company documents.

 Business stamps are commonly obtained from stationery stores or directly from manufacturers.
 They encompass a variety of types, including address stamps, standard word stamps like "received" or "payment due," and dater stamps.
 These stamps collectively account for nearly 30% of annual sales in the industry.